 It is always nice to enlarge your picture to 1:1 ratio or 100% view if you are going to print it.
 This will help show you if your picture has a lot of noise that may not be noticeable when viewing on your computer at a smaller size.

 There are different types of noise reduction software out there.
 I just recently learned how to use that setting in Lightroom and I love it.

 All of these shots are SOOC for the purpose of you seeing the noise.

 Your camera will limit how high you can set your ISO.
 These were taken with my Nikon D90.
 Depending on the type of camera will depend what your noise looks like at different levels.
 My Nikon D700 can go much higher.
+Full frame cameras have more abilities than crop sensors.
 I challenge you to do this little experiment and see how high you can go.